vertec-io/bevy_eventwork/docs/getting-started/eventwork-sync.md

 eventwork_sync provides:
 - **Automatic component synchronization** - Components are automatically sent to subscribed clients
-- **Reflection-driven** - Uses Bevy's reflection system, no manual serialization code
+- **Bincode serialization** - Fast binary serialization, no reflection required
 - **Opt-in per component** - Only components you register are synchronized
 - **Mutation support** - Clients can request component changes (with authorization)
 - **Configurable** - Control update rates, conflation, and more